AntoineSebert/dandelion/documents/project-specification.md

 ------
 #### Microkernel OS architecture
 Type of OS architecture where the kernel is as light as possible and only provide the necessary functions.
-Typically, clock driver, display driver, physical memory and scheduler.
+Typically, clock driver, display driver, IPC, physical memory and scheduler.
 The kernel, services and programs communicate through IPC.
 - Hansen, P. (1970).
 The nucleus of a multiprogramming system.
 Communications of the ACM, 13(4), pp.238-241.
 - Wulf, W., Cohen, E., Corwin, W., Jones, A., Levin, R., Pierson, C. and Pollack, F. (1974).
 HYDRA: the kernel of a multiprocessor operating system.
 Communications of the ACM, 17(6), pp.337-345.